zooko/smalloc/README.md

    (possibly-suspended) thread to release a lock, nor can they suffer from priority inversion.

-    [^1] ... except in the initialization function that acquires the lock only one time -- the first time `alloc()` is called.
+    [^2]: ... except in the initialization function that acquires the lock only one time -- the first time `alloc()` is called.

-   So with the possible exception of the two "worst-case scenarios" described above, I optimistically expect that `smalloc` will show excellent and extremely consistent performance.
+   So with the possible exception of the (hopefully rare) "worst-case scenario" described above, I optimistically expect that `smalloc` will show excellent and extremely consistent performance.

 5. Efficiently support using `realloc()` to extend vectors. `smalloc`'s initial target user is Rust code, and Rust